pilotmoon/popclipweb/site/dev/js-modules.md

 # Module-based extensions

-In contrast to [JavaScript actions](./js-actions), which define a single function, module-based extensions let you define the extension itself using JavaScript, programatically generating the extension's actions and options.
+In contrast to [JavaScript actions](./js-actions) that define a single function, module-based extensions let you define the extension itself using JavaScript, programatically generating the extension's actions and options.

 A module-based extension is defined by the presence of a `module` field in the top level of the static config, as follows: